 Why does retainage exist?

-Retainage started in the 1840s to prevent construction laborers from not finishing or poorly finishing projects.
+Retainage construction practices started in the 1840s to prevent laborers from either not completing or poorly finishing projects.
 It quickly became a widely adopted way of reducing property owners’ risks and incentivizing higher-quality work.

 How much money can be withheld for retainage?

 It’s typically a percentage (5-10% on average) of the total contract value.
-Rates tend to be higher on private construction projects and lower on federal, state, and municipal projects.
+Retainage rates tend to be higher on private construction projects and lower on federal, state, and municipal projects.

 How long can retainage be held?